busathlab/mdlab/docs/lab2.md

 PRINT IC
 ```

-> **Question 1:** (Later, after you execute your CHARMM script, come back to this question.)
-From the contents of the IC table, what is the angle between 1 CG, 1 CD2, and 1 CE2?
+> Later, after you execute your CHARMM script, come back to these questions.

+> **Question 1:**  From the contents of the IC table, what is the angle between 1 CG, 1 CD2, and 1 CE2?
 What is the length of the bond between 4 CD2 and 4 CG?
 (Clue: is there a bond between those two atoms?
 If not, why not?)

 We said at the outset that we were interested in finding the energy of this peptide.
 Typing `ENER` ([energy.doc](https://www.charmm.org/charmm/documentation/by-version/c37b1/params/doc/energy/)) will calculate the potential energy--you will learn how in future labs, so for now we will leave it at that.
 But an important parameter in calculating energy is the cutoff distance for non-bonded interactions.
 In other words, how far apart do two atoms have to be before their effect on each other is deemed ‘negligible’ and ignored?
 The following three commands will compute the potential energy three times, each time with different parameters: